Why Disc Brakes For Road Bikes Are A Better Option

 I was never fully satisfied riding my road bike with rim brakes.
 The punch or power in braking always seemed to be missing and I had to be cautious of my speed while applying brakes.
 That meant that I could never really cycle freely.
 There was always one thing or another related to braking in my mind.

 That was until I switched to disc brakes.
-They are a true game changer.
 Even when I had to upgrade my bike, I really had eyes on the Trek Domane AL 2.
 One problem: It had rim brakes.
-I switched them with disc brakes and the end result was worth the effort.
+So, I switched them with disc brakes and I have never looked back!
 I even prefer hydraulic disc brakes for mountain bikes but that’s a debate for another day!

 However, there are certainly undeniable advantages of a disc brake over the normal, standard-rim brakes.
 Some of these include: